gitlabhq/gitlabhq/doc/pages/README.md

 If you are using GitLab.com to host your website, then:

-- The general domain name for GitLab Pages on GitLab.com is `gitlab.io`
+- The general domain name for GitLab Pages on GitLab.com is `gitlab.io`.
-- Shared runners are provided for free and can be used to build your website if you cannot or don't want to set up your own Runner
+- Custom domains and TLS support are enabled.
-- Custom domains and TLS support are enabled
+- Shared runners are enabled by default, provided for free and can be used to build your website.
+If you want you can still bring your own Runner.

 The rest of the guide still applies.